prataprc/pitch-caserust/PITCHME.md

 @snapend

 @snap[mt20 text-center fragment]
-The market for automating repeatitive jobs are no different.
+The market for automating repetitive jobs are no different.
 @snapend

 @snap[mt20 text-center fragment]